alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 these files are written with. `documentationStrictness` (`packages/compiler/src/enricher/resolvers.ts`) is the one place that leniency lives, and setting it to `"strict"` also asks for a line per Parameter.
-`packages/compiler/src/tests/stdlibProse.spec.ts` measures the four writing rules over these sources; each of its rules is `it.todo` until the pass that makes it pass.
+`packages/compiler/src/tests/stdlibProse.spec.ts` enforces the four writing rules over these sources, and every one of them is live: a sentence over 25 words, an em-dash aside inside a `§§` sentence, a ` may ` or a ` should `, and an ALL-CAPS word that is not an acronym each fail it.
+`ESSENCE_PROSE_REPORT=1 bun test stdlibProse` prints what they find, per rule and per file.

 ### `§` notes